KangOxford/AlphaTrade/README.md

 # AlphaTrade

-Research in Limit Order Book
+## Research in Limit Order Book

+## jax version codes would be in the jaxen directory

 This is a lean version of the `main` branch, primarily intended for the development of simulation environments.